 This is accomplished through nerves that carry information from sensory receptors in the eyes, ears, skin, nose and tongue, as well as stretch receptors and nociceptors in muscles, glands and other internal organs.

 The PNS is made up of 31 spinal nerves which radiate out from the spinal cord and can be divided into the:

 The somatic nervous system controls voluntary movements, transmits and receives messages from the senses and is involved in reflex actions without the involvement of the CNS so the reflex can occur very quickly.

 Somatic Nervous System (SNS) connects the central nervous system with the senses and is composed of:

-Autonomic Nervous System (ANS).
-Controls bodily arousal (how ‘excited’ or relaxed we are), body temperature, homeostasis, heart rate and blood pressure.
+Autonomic Nervous System (ANS) regulates involuntary actions such as bodily arousal (how ‘excited’ or relaxed we are), body temperature, homeostasis, heart rate, digestion and blood pressure.
 Composed of 2 parts:

 The nervous system is composed of 100 billion cells called neurons.
 Although different types of neurons vary in size and function they all operate in the same way – passing on messages via electrical and chemical (neurotransmitter) signals.